 I am the Lab Manager in Dr. Ideker’s experimental part of the lab.
 I assist postdocs, graduate, and undergraduate students with their projects.

 I provide Administrative support to Dr. Ideker, our lab members, and our research centers.
-When not in lab, I enjoy making art and baking sourdough bread.
-Fun facts: I am a professionally trained Pastry Chef and received my BFA in Visual Arts from UC San Diego.
+When not in lab, I enjoy painting and baking.
+I am also a professionally trained Pastry Chef and received my BFA in Visual Arts from UC San Diego.